 - Participate in vigorous exercise and activities that stimulate or “jostle” the prostate, such as bike riding, tennis, motorcycling, and riding a horse, ATV, or tractor, or getting a prostatic massage for 48 hours before your test.

 - Participate in sexual activity that involves ejaculation for 48 hours before your test.
-Ejaculation within this time frame may affect PSA results, especially in younger men.
+Ejaculation within this time frame can affect PSA results, especially in younger men.

 - Schedule a PSA test if you have a urinary tract infection.
 A bacterial infection in the urinary tract can cause PSA levels to rise temporarily.
 If you are not sure if you have a urinary tract infection, have a urine test before your PSA test to make sure.
 If you do have a urinary tract infection, you should wait at least six weeks after you have completed your antibiotic treatment before you have your PSA test.